vespCV/gv2-esp32/README.md

 **Commands to copy the firmware image**

-cd to the project root and then copy the firmware with this command
+From the project root, copy the firmware with this command:

    **On Mac/Linux:**
    ```bash